Abdeali1310/WanderNest/README.md

-Sure, here's a README.md file tailored to your project:

 WanderNest,
 -> WanderNest is a web application built using the MERN stack, designed to simplify the process for property owners to list and showcase their accommodations.